 - Take a breath.
 Deep breathing helps reduce stress in the body, reduces muscle tension, and calms the mind.
 It also increases the flow of oxygen to the brain, which helps with clarity, memory, and wellbeing.
 You can use DVDs or apps for exercising, find free breathing or meditation apps (Insight Timer or Calm) for techniques, or walk around your home or yard and climb stairs for movement.

 - Stay in touch with the people you love with virtual communication and telephone calls.
 Use your time to start a daily conference or virtual call through a free conference or virtual call company with friends for a book club; Bible Study; prayer; or start a recipe exchange club where members alternate bringing new recipes to the group, cook it at the same time, and share the outcomes.

 - Start a new hobby or learn a new skill.
 Embrace your creativity to help with mental acuity, expression, and entertainment.
 Let your creative self shine with these few suggestions and anything else your thoughts will lead you to do.

-Team Rubicon, in collaboration with Patient Advocate Foundation (PAF) and funded by the Bristol Myers Squibb Foundation, will provide assistance to immunocompromised patients living with cancer, whose ability to access or afford food and other nutritional needs are at risk due to the COVID-19 pandemic.
+Team Rubicon, in collaboration with Patient Advocate Foundation (PAF) and funded by the Bristol Myers Squibb Foundation, have partnered to provide emergency food pick-up and delivery assistance to those who have cancer, multiple sclerosis or rheumatoid arthritis, and have been affected by COVID-19.

 Helpline for Cancer Support